zero-one-group/welcome-entry-level/README.md

 Welcome!
 This repo hosts a basic set of guidelines for Indonesian students and fresh graduates to land their first tech job at [Zero One Group](https://www.linkedin.com/company/zeroonegroup)!

 This document is a constant work in progress.
-If you spot any mistakes, have any feedback or even disagree some of the points made in this document, please feel free to open an issue and tag @rubiagatra and/or @anthony-khong!
+If you spot any mistakes, have any feedback or even disagree with some of the points made in this document, please feel free to open an issue and tag @rubiagatra and/or @anthony-khong!

 ## Contents